 Ypres, now rebuilt and boasting stunning architecture, is very bike-friendly with dedicated cycle lanes and well signposted bike routes through the nearby countryside.
 After an incredible day in the saddle you can treat yourself to a local beer and food from one of the many restaurants around the Grote Markt.

-Below is an example route south from the Hotel Ariane, Ypres through the main battlefield sites south of Ypres, down to Messines Ridge and Ploegsteert.
+Below is an example route south from the Albion Hotel, Ypres through the main battlefield sites south of Ypres, down to Messines Ridge and Ploegsteert.
 Each tour route will vary dependent upon interest and fitness levels.
 DIFFICULTY LEVEL: 4/10